frosforever/cats/index.md

 ### Modularity

 We are trying to make the library modular.
-It will have a tight core which will contain only the [typeclasses](typeclasses.html) and the bare minimum of data structures that are needed to support them.
-Support for using these typeclasses with the Scala standard library will be in the `std` project.
+It will have a tight core which will contain only the [type classes](typeclasses.html), the bare minimum of data structures that are needed to support them, and type class instances for those data structures and standard library types.

 ### Documentation